Aider-AI/aider/docs/llms.md

 ## Cohere

+Cohere offers *free* API access to their Command-R+ model, which works well with aider as a *very basic* coding assistant.

 To work with Cohere's models, you need to provide your [Cohere API key](https://dashboard.cohere.com/) in the `COHERE_API_KEY` environment variable.